linuxcnc-ethercat/linuxcnc-ethercat/documentation/distributed-clocks.md

 This option enables or disables synchronization of LinuxCNC's servo thread to the DC reference clock.
-If this option is set to "true", the two clocks are kept synchronized.
-Default is "false".
+If this option is set to "true", the two clocks are kept synchronized, "false" disables the feature.
+If the option is not specified, a negative `refClockSync` value enables this feature for backward compatibility.

 Synchronization is done with a bang-bang controller.
 Two hal parameters and three hal pins are available.